open-cloud/open-cloud.github.io.old/0_overview.md

-Deployment Admins manage Deployments, including defining their operating parameters, specifying what Sites may contribute Nodes to the Deployment, and specifying what Sites may acquire resources from the Deployment.
+Deployment Admins manage Deployments, including defining their operating parameters, specifying what Sites may contribute Nodes to the Deployment, specifying what Sites may acquire resources from the Deployment, and binding the Sites in the Deployment to one or more Controllers.

 Note that while the data model permits many different bindings between objects, all of the above scoping rules refer to a parent/child